 The bacterial infection that causes scarlet fever is contagious.
 A child who has scarlet fever can spread the bacteria to others through nasal and throat fluids by sneezing and coughing.
 If a child has a skin infection caused by strep bacteria, like impetigo, it can be passed through contact with the skin.

 In everyday life, there is no perfect way to avoid the infections that cause scarlet fever.
-When a child is sick at home, it's always safest to keep that child's drinking glasses and eating utensils separate from those of other family members, and to wash these items thoroughly in hot soapy water.
-Wash your own hands frequently as you care for a child with a strep infection.
+When a child is sick at home, it's always safest to keep that child's toothbrush, drinking glasses, and eating utensils separate from those of other family members, and to wash these items thoroughly in hot soapy water.
+Wash your own hands often as you care for a child with a strep infection.

-A child with severe strep throat may find that eating is painful, so providing soft foods or a liquid diet may be necessary.
-Include soothing teas and warm nutritious soups, or cool soft drinks, milkshakes, and ice cream.
-Make sure that the child drinks plenty of fluids.
+A child with severe strep throat may find that eating is painful, so serving soft foods or a liquid diet may be best.
+Include soothing teas and warm nutritious soups, or cool soft drinks, popsicles, or slushies.
+Make sure that your child drinks plenty of fluids.
+You can give over-the-counter acetaminophen or ibuprofen for the throat pain.

 When to Call the Doctor